This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 Incremental Synchronization Start Timestamp

-This section is displayed only if the destination is a MySQL tenant of OceanBase Database V4.3.0 or later and you have selected Schema Migration or Incremental Synchronization > DDL Synchronization on the Select Migration Type page.
+This section is displayed only if the target is a MySQL tenant of OceanBase Database V4.3.0 or later and you have selected Schema Migration or selected DDL Synchronization for Incremental Synchronization on the Select Migration Type page.

-NoteThe value Default means that other parameters are automatically set based on the parameter configurations of the destination.
-For table objects in schema migration or new table objects in incremental DDL synchronization, the schemas are subject to the specified storage type.
+NoteThe value Default means that other parameters are automatically set based on the parameter configurations of the target.
+Table objects in schema migration and new table objects in incremental DDL synchronization are written to the corresponding schemas based on the specified storage type.

 Click Precheck to start a precheck on the data migration task.